ashutoshpatel2210/CarND-Behavioral-Cloning-P3/writeup_template.md

 ```
 #### 3. Model parameter tuning

-The model used an adam optimizer with learning rate 0.0001, so the learning rate was reduce from 0.001 t0 0.0001 to reduce loss. (model.py line 116).
+The model used an adam optimizer with learning rate 0.0001, so the learning rate was reduce from 0.001 to 0.0001 to reduce loss. (model.py line 116).

 #### 4. Appropriate training data